 Your career is on track… but to where?

-For the longest time I thought myself lucky to have an ‘accidental’ career.
+For the longest time I considered myself lucky to have an ‘accidental’ career.
 I mean, I worked hard, put in the hours, was loyal and committed and subsequently opportunities and promotions came to me… fan-bloody-tastic, right?
 Or so I thought… until I realised, as a career strategy this was useless.
 What’s the point in successfully arriving somewhere I didn’t want to be?

 Finally recognising this type of ‘plan’ for what it was – at best uninspired and at worst completely disempowering – was both an ah-ha moment and a bitter disappointment.
 I couldn’t believe I’d willingly relinquished control over my career success and personal satisfaction.
 It was also incredibly confusing.
 On paper my career looked awesome – responsibility, status, money, perks – but I was dragging myself through each work week like it was a miserable chore.
 I had no idea how to choose the right career for me.